FonyaBrandone/FonyaBrandone.github.io/index.md

 ---

 <span style="font-family:'Candara Light';">
-I am a final year Masters student in Engineering Artificial Intelligence under the [College of Engineering](https://engineering.cmu.edu/) at Carnegie Mellon University, where I focus on machine learning and computer vision.
+I am a graduate research assistant and a final year Masters student in Engineering Artificial Intelligence under the [College of Engineering](https://engineering.cmu.edu/) at Carnegie Mellon University, where I focus on machine learning and computer vision.
 I am advised by [Prasenjit Mitra](https://www.africa.engineering.cmu.edu/news/2025/02/25-mitra-announcement.html).
 My research focus is on Deep Learning for computer vision and its applications in medical imaging and Healthcare.
 </span>

 <span style="font-family:'Candara Light';">
-Prior to joining CMU, I completed my Bachelors (Hons) in Software Engineering, May 2024 from The ICT University In Cameroon.
+Prior to joining CMU, I completed my Bachelors degree (Hons) in Software Engineering, May 2024 from The ICT University In Cameroon, ranked 1st in my department.
 </span>